 California does not use the Uniform Probate Code, which simplifies the probate process, so it may be a good idea for you to make a living trust to avoid California's complex probate process.

-California has a simplified probate process for small estates (under $100,000).
-If your net worth will be under this amount when you die, the probate process will be straightforward and relatively inexpensive, so you may not need to worry about avoiding it.
+If you think that the property in your estate will fit into either of these categories when you die, the probate process may be straightforward and relatively inexpensive, so you may not need to worry about avoiding a living trust.

 Yes, you always need a will.
 A will provides a backup plan for any property that doesn't make it into your trust.
 For example, if you acquire new property and don't add it to your trust before you die, that property won't pass under the terms of the trust document.
 You can use a will to name someone to inherit property that you haven't left to a particular person or entity in your trust.